tomconnors/datastar-learning/README.md

 - [ ] notifications
 - [ ] error handling

+This is located at `hello.cannibal-kitchen`.
+It's not done.

+My thoughts while implementing this:

 Interpolating stuff into JS expression does kind of suck.
 For example: